Street Fighter III: 3rd Strike: Release

 Street Fighter III: 3rd Strike was originally released for the arcades in 1999.
 There are three revisions of the arcade board, with differences in bugs and gameplay mechanics (specifically, "unblockables" for the characters Urien and Oro).

 The Dreamcast version was released in 2000.
 Like Double Impact, this version features an Arcade, Versus, Training (with normal and parry training) and Options modes, as well as a "System Direction" mode which allows the player to adjust several of the game's features.
 Like in Double Impact, Gill can be selected by the player, but only after fulfilling certain requirements.
 Also, one additional remix of each character's musical theme, not present in the original arcade version, was composed for this version, and it was played during the third round of each match.
 These additional remixes were also included in the PlayStation 2 version.
+This version was based on the third revision of the game that removed the "unblockables" for some characters.
+In this version, by clearing the game with every character including Gill, the extra options, such as infinite super arts, will be available for toggling on/off.
+It did however introduce significant lag that EVO 2004 players opted to play on the original arcade version as the definitive version of the game.

-A PlayStation 2 version of 3rd Strike was released in 2004, with all of the features from the Dreamcast version, including a choice between the arcade and Dreamcast version's respective soundtracks.
+A PlayStation 2 version of 3rd Strike was released in 2004, with all of the features from the Dreamcast version, including a choice between the arcade and Dreamcast version's respective soundtracks, but based on the earlier arcade revisions with "unblockables" intact.
 It was released in Japan as a standalone game, with a limited edition package containing an All About Street Fighter history book, a 500-piece jigsaw puzzle, and a strategy DVD.
 The PS2 version was released in North America as part of the Street Fighter Anniversary Collection, a two-in-one bundle that also includes Hyper Street Fighter II.
 The PS2 version was not released in the PAL region.
 The PS2 version was re-released in Japan on September 18, 2008, in a two in one bundle with Capcom vs. SNK 2.

 An Xbox version of the Street Fighter Anniversary Collection was also released during the year in all three regions.
 The Xbox version of 3rd Strike includes all of the features from the PS2 version, as well as an online Versus mode.